Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Check regulators yearly.

-Clean tips, replace O-rings.
+Clean tips and replace worn O-rings.

-Store cool, dry.
+Store gear cool and dry.

 Troubleshooting Weak Welds Due to Pressure Issues